shokhrukhorolov/Discord_template/README.md

 # Discord_template
-Pre-Written Python code for Discord
+Pre-Written Python code for Discord - Also change the TOKEN, to the one of yours since invalid TOKEN was placed there.

 All technologies used: